rackerlabs/support-how-to/content/cloud-block-storage/attach-a-cloud-block-storage-volume-to-an-onmetal-server-through-the-cloud-control-panel.md

         $ yum install iscsi-initiator-utils

-9. Discover what block devices exist, so that you can find your new one later.
+9. Discover what block devices exist so that you can find your new one later.
 The output might vary depending on the server flavor.

         $ lsblk
         NAME   MAJ:MIN RM   SIZE RO TYPE MOUNTPOINT